EKS Insights Dashboard

 What is Compute Copilot?

-Compute Copilot is a powerful service designed to automatically optimize compute-based workloads, reducing costs on AWS EKS by intelligently migrating EC2 instances to Spot instances using machine learning algorithms.
+Compute Copilot for EKS is a powerful service designed to automatically optimize compute-based workloads, reducing AWS EKS costs by intelligently adjusting your cluster in three key dimensions:

 Learn more about how Compute Copilot for EKS can help you to put your EKS cost optimization on auto-pilot here.